seanbow/multiclass-svm/README.md

 See the script file `SCRIPT_mnist.m` for an example of training hyperparameters and then training a full model and testing its accuracy on test data using the MNIST handwriting recognition dataset.

+Training the LLW-SVM requires the [CVX Optimization Library](http://cvxr.com/cvx/) in certain cases; all other models are self-contained.

 [1] Y. Lee, Y. Lin, and G. Wahba.
 Multicategory support vector machines.
 Journal of the American